graphql-nexus/nexus/docs/content/014-guides/021-abstract-types.md

 In a serious/large application with a model layer in the codebase its likely this kind of logic would not live in your resolvers at all.

-Like with `resolveType` Nexus leverages TypeScript to ensure your implementation is correct.
+Like with ResolveType strategy Nexus leverages TypeScript to ensure your implementation is correct.

 1. The resolver return type for fields whose type is a union will ensure all returned data includes a `__typename` field.
 2. For a given union type, if all fields that are typed as it have their resolvers returning data with `__typename` then back on the union type `resolveType` will be optional.